Treatment of Pain

 Opioids

 In older patients, opioids have a longer half-life and possibly a greater analgesic effect than in younger patients.
 In older patients with chronic pain, short-term use of opioids appears to reduce pain and improve physical functioning but to impair cognitive function.
-As recognition of overdosage risks with opioids is increasing, practitioners should consider whether cognitive impairment in older patients might interfere with a patient's use of opioids and whether a caregiver can responsibly co-manage the patient's drug therapy.
+As recognition of overdosage risks with opioids is increasing, health care professionals should consider whether cognitive impairment in older patients might interfere with a patient's use of opioids and whether a caregiver can responsibly co-manage the patient's medication therapy.

 Opioid-related constipation and urinary retention tend to be more problematic in older patients.